Our blog:

 With one of the only two glaciers in the Alps that attempt to offer skiing 365 days a year (weather-permitting), Zermatt offers extensive, but mostly very gentle, glacier skiing in a splendid setting at the foot of the Matterhorn.
 Up to 20km of pistes can be open in September, with a top height of 3899m and a vertical drop of 450m.

-Zermatt did better than most from the storms in the Alps earlier this week, and at the time of writing (1 September 2023), is offering about 12km of runs between 3450m and 3899m - pretty much what you would normally expect at this time of year.
-However, the relatively decent summer skiing conditions are set to deteriorate again over the next few days, thanks to soaring freezing levels.
+Zermatt has seen fresh snow at high altitude this week, and subject to weather conditions (wind having hampered lift operations today, 1 September 2025), is offering about 12km of runs between 3450m and 3899m - pretty much what you would normally expect at this time of year.
+However, the improved summer skiing conditions are set to deteriorate again this weekend and into next week, thanks to soaring freezing levels.
 That said, Zermatt's altitude probably makes it the best short term bet for glacier skiing this September.

 Looking for hotels in Zermatt?
 Click here